-What Can a Handyman Do in Chattanooga, Tennessee?
+What Can a Handyman Do Without a License in Chattanooga, Tennessee?

 In Chattanooga (Hamilton County), most small “handyman” jobs can be done without a Tennessee contractor license if the total project cost stays under the state’s contractor licensing threshold.
 However, Tennessee still restricts regulated trades (electrical/plumbing/HVAC/gas) to properly licensed tradespeople/contractors, and permits may still be required even when a contractor license is not.
 Chattanooga and/or Hamilton County business licensing is typically administered through the Tennessee business tax (city/county) business license process via the County Clerk/City, not a stand‑alone statewide “business license.”